learnwithmojnu/OneMonth/README.md

 ## concatenation
-- concatenation means add two or item
+- concatenation means add two or more item

 ## Javascript debugging